gdsports/IntelliKeys_uhls/examples/ikevent/README.md

     n = 0..255, m=0..255, l=0..255

     I think n is really 0..95 to select a note from 8 octaves with 12 notes per octave.
 But I have not experimented with this feature.
-The driver sends the packet to IK so it SHOULD work.